-means any weight or article placed in or on the bed of waters for the purpose of securing a vessel or floating structure; and mooring area means any area described as a mooring area in Appendices 5 and 7 of the Regional Coastal Plan for the Wellington Region (June 2000).
+means any weight or article placed in or on the sea bed or lake bed for the purpose of securing a vessel or floating structure; and means any area described as a mooring area in Appendices 5 and 7 of the Regional Coastal Plan for the Wellington region (June 2000).

-- (a) includes any wire, rope, buoy or other device attached or connected to the weight; but - (b) does not include an anchor that is removed with the vessel or floating structure when it leaves the anchorage.
+- (a) includes any wire, rope, buoy or other device attached or connected to the weight; but - (b) does not include an anchor that is removed with the vessel or floating structure when it leaves an anchorage.